shaiknawazshareef18/shareef/javascript-events/README.md

 As each character is typed, you'll run the following game logic:

-1. **Get curent word from quote**.
+1. **Get current word from quote**.
 Retrieve the current word from the sentence.

    ```javascript
    const currentWord = words[wordIndex];